Jon Andersen: New Japan Pro-Wrestling (2010–2013)

 In August, Strong Man returned to New Japan to take part in the 2011 G1 Climax.
 After losing his first seven matches, Strong Man finished the tournament by picking up big wins over Minoru Suzuki and Hirooki Goto, although still finishing last in his block.
 Strong Man returned to New Japan on October 22 to take part in the 2011 G1 Tag League, forming the tag team Muscle Pavilion with Tama Tonga as his regular partner Manabu Nakanishi was sidelined with an injury.
 After one win and four losses, the team was eliminated from the tournament.
 Strong Man started his next tour with New Japan on April 21, 2012.
 Strong Man returned to New Japan on October 8, 2012, at King of Pro-Wrestling to take part in Manabu Nakanishi's return match, where the two and Yuji Nagata were defeated by Takashi Iizuka, Tomohiro Ishii and Toru Yano.
 From November 20 to December 1, Muscle Orchestra reunited to take part in the round-robin portion of the 2012 World Tag League, finishing with a record of two wins and four losses, finishing second to last in their group.
 On January 4, 2013, at Wrestle Kingdom 7 in Tokyo Dome, Strong Man teamed with Nakanishi, Akebono and MVP in an eight-man tag team match, where they defeated Chaos (Bob Sapp, Takashi Iizuka, Toru Yano and Yujiro Takahashi).
 On May 3 at Wrestling Dontaku 2013, Strong Man and Nakanishi received a shot at the IWGP Tag Team Championship in a four-way match with the defending champions, K.E.S.
 (Lance Archer and Davey Boy Smith, Jr.), as well as Chaos (Takashi Iizuka and Toru Yano) and Tencozy (Hiroyoshi Tenzan and Satoshi Kojima).
 Kojima pinned Strong Man to win the match and the title.
 From November 24 to December 6, Strong Man and Nakanishi took part in the 2013 World Tag League, where they finished second to last in their block with a record of two wins and four losses, failing to advance to the semifinals.

+Inoki Genome Federation (2014)

+Andersen made his debut for Inoki Genome Federation on August 30, 2014 temaign with Bob Sapp defeating Atsushi Sawada and Shogun Okamoto in Pyongyang, North Korea.

+Return to New Japan Pro-Wrestling (2016)

+Andersen returned to New Japan on November 11, 2016 when he defeated Charlie Roberts.